Skip to content

 LayerThe QuestionThe Deliverable

-LogicDoes it make sense?Whitepapers, Docs, Code
+LogicDoes it make sense?Whitepapers, docs, code

-MarketCan I make money?Tokenomics, Liquidity, Chart
+MarketCan I make money?Tokenomics, liquidity, the chart

-MemeticDo I feel something?Memes, Lore, Tribe
+MemeticDo I feel something?Memes, lore, tribe

 Why "Better Tech" Loses